By Katie Penn & Stephen Ashley

 - Pay for dining & snacks in most locations on Disney property.
 This is only for those staying in a Disney resort, and the charge will be placed on your room if you put a credit card on file for that purpose.

-- Pay for purchases in most stores on Disney property.
+- Pay for food and merchandise purchases in most stores on Disney property.
 This is only for those staying in a Disney resort, and the charge will be placed on your room if you put a credit card on file for that purpose.
 There are some places where you won’t be able to use this, like at the movie theater in Disney Springs.

 - Use your Fastpass+ reservations.
 This is for anyone with tickets and a My Disney Experience account.
 You’ll make your Fastpass+ reservations using My Disney Experience either online or using the app.
 At the ride/attraction you touch your band to the device, and if you have a valid Fastpass+ reservation, the device lights green.
 If not, it lights up blue.